HOUSING AND ASSET MANAGEMENT SEMINAR

 The Seminar will be divided into two discrete sessions.
 Delegates are welcome to attend just the morning or afternoon session or both, subject to availability.

-The afternoon session will focus more on a range of topical strategic and governance-related issues that affect the social housing sector as a whole. including:-
+The afternoon seminar will focus more on a range of topical strategic and governance-related issues that affect the social housing sector as a whole. including:-

 The fire safety session will include a 'hot off the press' update on the Government's plans for reform of fire safety regulation following the Hackitt review, which are due to be announced shortly before Christmas.